How to remove Mac viruses

 Mac virus different variation

-As a result, every time Mac user tries to perform a search via the infected browser, he/she is forced to use the new search engine or is interrupted by misleading ads promoting sponsored goods or services.
-Beware that some of these ads might take you to a dangerous website or result in spending your money on useless software.
-Beware that the fake system optimization tools, also known as “scareware,” prompt users into purchasing their licensed version which just mimics Mac virus removal and system's protection activities.
+Be aware that some of these ads might direct you to a dangerous website or result in spending money on useless software.
+Fake system optimization tools, also known as “scareware,” prompt users to purchase their licensed version, which only mimics Mac virus removal and system protection activities.

-Talking about serious malware, our cybersecurity experts point out ransomware viruses that can encrypt victim's files to make them unusable.
-This type of Mac malware enters the computer system via phishing messages and their rogue attachments.
-When the virus-related content is launched, the ransomware encrypts data by using unique algorithms such as AES or RSA.[6]
-The malicious program adds a specific extension to each locked filed and then displays a ransom message.
-This type of note has a purpose of threatening users that their files will be permanently lost if they do not pay a particular price for the decryption tool.
+When the virus-related content is launched, the ransomware encrypts data using unique algorithms such as AES or RSA[7].
+The malicious program adds a specific extension to each locked file and then displays a ransom message.
+This note aims to threaten users, warning that their files will be permanently lost if they do not pay a specified amount for the decryption tool.

 Interesting: Mac crypto miner virus is the least dangerous, but the most problematic